zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="videoFrameReceived"></a>The Raw Video Data has Been Received (videoFrameReceived)

-This callback function is triggered when the raw video data has been received.
+This callback is triggered when the raw video data has been received.

-Callbacks are available for every frame of the video and this callback function can be used to detect sexually explicit content, if necessary.
+The callbacks are available for every frame of the video and this callback can be used to detect sexually explicit content, if necessary.

 Agora recommends capturing the i frame only and neglecting the others.